 How does the day go?

-The upper field will offer a variety of training stations prior to going the field for pointing.
-Stations currently planned are bird and pole, training tables, long lead drills, place-board skills, fun retrieving drills, and heeling.
-The lowest fields will be our bird-less field, understanding wind use and finally the bird and pointing.
-We highly recommend giving your pup a break and heading to the UT field to watch, listen and learn from our highly skilled trainers. **Remember, one piece of orange clothing or hat is required in fields using live ammo.
+One field will offer a variety of training stations prior to going the field for pointing.
+Stations may include bird and pole, training tables, long lead drills, place-board skills, fun retrieving drills, and heeling.
+Another field will be a bird-less field to teach puppies wind use and basic field hunting.
+Finally, another field or two will be designated for Natural Ability and Utility/Invitational levels to work on pointing, steadiness, and retrieving shot birds.
+If you’re new to NAVHDA and/or training your first bird dog, we highly recommend giving your pup a break and heading to the UT field to watch, listen and learn from our highly skilled trainers. **Remember, one piece of orange clothing or hat is required in fields using live ammo.

 It’s important to remember that training takes time!
 Since turns in the field or water are based on the sign-up’s first come, first served basis, after the group work, there will be waiting time.
 While you wait, you have a great opportunity to continue training.
 Throw marks for retrieves, practice the heeling course, teach your dog patience watching others dogs, etc. And don’t be shy – ask another handler to help you by steadying your dog or setting up blind retrieves or creating distractions, then do the same in return.